saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 ## Alternatives & Justification

+### Design

 * A workaround that would deliver the same value proposed by this enhancement would be to validate and provide guidance to make cluster administrators responsible for manually propogating proxy settings to each of their Windows nodes, and underlying OpenShift managed components.
 This is not a feasible alternative as even manual node changes can be ephemeral.
 WMCO would reset config changes to OpenShift managed Windows services in the event of a node reconcilition.
-* There is another possible way for WMCO to [retrieve the proxy variables](#configuring-proxy-environment-variables).
-WMCO can read the environment variables from its own pod spec (vars are injected + updated by OLM).
+* Another possible way for WMCO to retrieve the proxy variables is to read them from its own pod spec, as these env vars are injected and updated by OLM.
 The difficulty of this approach comes from figuring out when we need to update node's env vars.
 Ideally such reconfiguring happens only when the values change in the pod spec, but how can we detect if the proxy env vars changed or the operator just restarted for some other reason?
 We want to avoid kicking off reconfigurations of all nodes every time the operator restarts.
 * In order to avoid a system reboot after setting node environment variables, we can reconcile services by setting their environment variables, and then restarting the services.
 These changes are ephemeral, though, if the instance reboots.
   ```powershell